dominikbullo/SLA_results/README.md

 Simple program that search for result of my racers on page http://slovak-ski.sk.
 This repo is for my personal and school project, it is not coded for someone else...yet.

+Project is on developments...currently stopped, because i have a lot of programming into school but I will look at this program as soon as i can.
+I think it will be after winter season about 04/2019

 ## Requirements
 * Python v3.7 or greater
 * pip v18 or greater